monniert/docExtractor/README.md

 2. build our segmentation method from scratch
 3. fine-tune network on custom datasets

-In the `demo` folder, we provide a jupyter notebook and its html version detailing a step-by-step pipeline to predict segmentation maps for a given image.
+**Demo:** in the `demo` folder, we provide a jupyter notebook and its html version detailing a step-by-step pipeline to predict segmentation maps for a given image.

 ### 1. Element extraction